-The client signal fail (CSF) (CSF-LOS, CSF-FDI and CSF-RDI) defect is detected at the MT layer.
+The CSF (CSF-LOS, CSF-FDI, and CSF-RDI) defect is detected at the MT layer.
 It monitors the presence of the CSF maintenance signal.

 Its detection and clearance conditions are defined in Figure 6-2.
-The <Defect> in Figure 6-2 is dCSF-LOS, dCSF-FDI or dCSF-RDI.
-The <Event> in Figure 6-2 is the CSF event (as generated by the CSF reception process in clause 8.7.6) and the Period is the Period associated with the CSF packet unless an earlier CSF packet associated with a greater period exists.
+The <Defect> in Figure 6-2 is dCSF-LOS, dCSF-FDI, or dCSF-RDI.
+The <Event> in Figure 6-2 is the CSF event and the "Period"

+is the period associated with the CSF packet unless an earlier CSF packet is associated with a greater period.

-The <Clear_event> in Figure 6-2 is the CSF event which indicates a detect clearance indication (DCI).
+The <Clear_event> in Figure 6-2 is the CSF event which indicates detect clearance indication (DCI).